dylanpieper/ShinySurveyJS/readme.md

 │   └── staticSurvey.json     # Example static survey
 │
 └── shiny/                # Directory for Shiny functions
-    └── survey.R          # Defines surveyUI and surveyServer functions
+    ├── survey.R          # Defines surveyUI and surveyServer functions
+    └── messages.R        # Defines messageUI and server message functions
 ```

 ## Hashing Process and URL Parameters

-ShinySurveyJS uses an automatic hashing system for URL parameters to enhance security and prevent direct access to sensitive information.
+ShinySurveyJS uses an automatic hashing system for URL parameters to enhance security and prevent direct access to the survey environment (e.g., users modifying readable URL parameters).
+However, a word of caution, the current infrastructure does not prevent the programmatic identification of hashes.

 ### Functionality:

-1. When a new object (survey, entity, or any custom parameter) is added to the system, a unique hash is automatically generated and stored in `hash.csv`.
+1. When a new parameter (survey, entity, or any custom parameter) is added to the system, a unique hash is automatically generated and stored in `hash.csv`.
 2.  `hash.csv` contains two columns: `object` (the actual name or identifier) and `hash` (the corresponding hash).
 3. URL parameters use these hashes instead of actual object names.